 This stone bridge marks the confluence of the Canal Grande and the Buranelli Channels and is a symbol of the city.

-Home to a three-palace complex dating to the 12th century, 15th century and 18th century, respectively, this piazza was once the seat of power of the Rinald family.
+Home to a complex of three-palaces, dating to the 12th century, 15th century and 18th century, respectively, this piazza was once the seat of power of the Rinald family.

 A 14th-century artist whose frescos dot churches and palaces across the city, Tomaso looms large here, and his work is nearly impossible to miss.